 This PowerPoint computer game will work on any device that uses PowerPoint 2010 or later.
 It has a vocabulary section and 2 games that students can play.
 The vocabulary section shows the name, picture and facts about the shapes (sides and corners).
 The games are divided into 2 parts: 2D and 3D shapes.
 Students use what they know about the 2D and 3D shapes to answer the questions.

 Activity # 7 – Shape Geoboards

 Geoboards are a great hands-on way to get students to make a example of a shape using a rubber band.
 Students pick a card and replicate that card by building it using a rubber band on a geoboard.

 I also like to have students write a shape book about shapes that they can read and share with the parents at home.

 Activity #9 – Shape Picture

 After reading and discussing shapes all around us, I have students using attribute blocks to build a real-life object using shapes.
 We then go on a gallery walk and look at everyone’s beautiful work.
-We then draw a picture and label the shapes we see.
-I then take all of their pictures and make a shape book that is put in the class library.
+After, I take all of their pictures and turn it into a shape book that is put in the class library.

 Activity #10 – Attribute Match Up

 2D Shape Attribute Match-Up – This was my students’ FAVORITE shape center!
 I typed the attributes of the shapes we were studying and glued and laminated them on a giant chart paper.
 Students had to read the clues and place the shape that match the attribute.